 – Bo Songvisava

-Quickly, we learned that one secret behind Chef Max’s tasty cuisine is his use of quality, rich ingredients.
+Quickly, we discovered that one secret behind Chef Max’s celebrated cuisine is his use of quality, rich ingredients.

 “Each week, we use about 5 kg.
 (11 pounds) of butter, and 200 eggs at the restaurant,” he mentioned, as he set aside the ingredients for our first dish, a Soufflé di Parmigiano.

 Continue reading “Mouth-Watering Modena: A Cooking Class in Italy”